Here are three (very valid!) questions we’re often asked by women preparing to climb Mt Kilimanjaro:

 Biodegradable disposable bags for toilet paper

-To help keep the nature of Kilimanjaro National Park in tip-top condition, any toilet paper you use on the trail mustn’t be left on the mountain (not even if buried).
-Instead, please pack biodegradable disposable bags so that you can use one each time you go poop for storing your used loo paper.
+To help keep the nature of Kilimanjaro National Park in tip-top condition, any toilet paper and wipes you use on the trail mustn’t be left on the mountain (not even if buried).
+Instead, please pack biodegradable (compostable) disposable bags so that you can use one each time you go poop for storing your used loo paper and wet wipes.
 You can then get rid of these every evening in camp.
+You basically want the same bags you’d use for taking your dog for a walk – small ones where you just tie a knot to close it.

 Note that you’re likely to fart quite a lot on summit day.
 But don’t worry, everyone else is doing it too!
 It’s a side effect of high altitude.